-Terry J. Siman, JD, CFP®MANAGING DIRECTOR
+Terry J. Siman, JD, CFP®VICE PRESIDENT

 Terry J. Siman has served as advocate for affluent families and small business owners since 1979.
 As a fiduciary, Terry has always focused on putting his clients’ needs first.
 Because of his experience and legal training, he is uniquely qualified to advise on complex wealth management needs, such as retirement, investment, tax, business, estate and philanthropic planning.
 As a small business owner for over 25 years, Terry understands the issues facing small business owners and offers strategic advice to these individuals.
 Terry is also dedicated to serving the environmental community; he has incorporated this sustainable priority in his business and personal life.